 Well, that's all I have for now.
 Stay happy, peeps! :D

 Here's a swallowtail butterfly and it's friends!
-Today I went on a walk to the park with my mom, and while walking we passed by a butterfly bush!
-There were a lot of butterflies, but they were all hiding inside or behind the bush.
-Here are some that I've gotten pics of. :3
+I came across them when I passed by a butterfly bush!
+There were a lot of butterflies and moths, but they were all hiding inside or behind the bush.
+Here are some that I've gotten pics of.
+Captured forever in my camera!
+Bwahahaha! >:3

 Stay happy, peeps! ^_^

 Ah, yes, what a wonderful thing to be awoken by a screechy squacky birb?
-I wonder why not a lot of people (That I know) Complain about these borbs.
+I wonder why a lot of people (That I know) Complain about these borbs.
 In my opinion, they are a bit less tolerable than crows or ravens. (although I heard Australian magpies are screechier!)
-I guess that most corvids are just inherently screechy. ¯\_(ツ)_/¯
+I guess that most corvids are just inherently screechy.
+Actually, I love corvids and basically all birds in general.
+It's just that this one woke me up from a very wonderful dream in food land, tasting all the foods I've ever wanted to taste!
+SCREEE! ¯\_(ツ)_/¯

 On my walk today, in the rain, my mom and I saw something peculiar.
 A corncob, right next to the pathway.
 Weird, right?
 I wonder how it got there, maybe someone was having a picnic and an animal ate the corn. finished, and just so happened to drop it by the pathway for all eyes to see.
 Lol.
 That's just a theory, someone most likely was just eating corn on the pathway, finished, and left the cob here to decompose.
 Just don't do that with plastic!